OliverHeward/hewy-forms-js/README.md

 ```

 ## Creating Textarea Elements
-Attached to the Form, is a prototype defines as `.createTextArea`.
+Attached to the Form, is a prototype defined as `.createTextArea`.

 `.createTextArea` also takes in an object with matching HTML attribute names with Key/Value pairs.
 Although this function also takes in two nested objects of `title: {}` and `copy: {}`.